datascientistasociety/ServiceManual/ProgramsHandbook/ProgramsOverview.md

 The programs to achieve this mission include:

-* speaker events
+* Speaker events
-* classes
+* Classes
-* literature review sessions, and
+* Literature review sessions, and
-* referrals for wider opportunity
+* Referrals for wider opportunity

 Colloquially, we call these fairs, classes, book club, and Quick List, respectively.